ankschoubey/old-blog/_posts/2021-06-05-simple-sql-db.md

 ## Simple and Reusable Tables

 If you have a social media type feature, it is best to have a single table to track likes than have multiple like tables for each type of data.

+## Keep Data within Database Platform Independent

+A common problem that happens when you store something like HTML is what would happen if classes or tags are modified.
+One would have to write a migration script and image all the scenarious.
+This is a lot of work.

+Therefore, database ideally shouldn't store HTML or a particular DSL.

+Instead have a converter at the backend to do the conversion from data within database to HTML or DSL.
+This would mean that you can swap in and out different DSLs over the same data.

 ## Column Names